hidsh/zmk-analog-input-mcp320x/README.md

 ## Configs and DTS(`.overlay`)
 You can copy-n-paste the snippet below when you create your own keyboard, but there are some points of attention.

-And your configs/dts can be used to both MCP3204 and MCP3208 without any modifications, because of their wiring.
+Note: your configs/dts can be used to both MCP3204 and MCP3208 without any modifications, because of their wiring.

 ### YOUR-SHIELD.conf
 https://github.com/hidsh/zmk-analog-input-mcp320x/blob/58f350d72296df8160907d814c6e069b578c131a/boards/shields/analog-input-mcp320x/analog-input-mcp320x.conf#L8-L34